-Action Details Suggested frequency Review organizational policy updates Collect most recent security policies for your organization Annually
+Action Details Suggested frequency Review organizational policy updates Collect most recent security policies for your organization Annual

-3.1.11 Review updates to regulations
+3.1.12 Review updates to regulations

-If TycoAl suite is deployed in a location that is governed by regulation, it is important to check to see if there are any updates to those regulations.
+If TycoAI suite is deployed in a location that is governed by regulation, it is important to check to see if there are any updates to those regulations.
 In some cases, new regulations are introduced.
 Whether it is a review of an updated regulation to maintain compliance and a new regulation, an assessment of the changes should be conducted periodically.

-Action Details Suggested frequency Collect most recent copies of regulations as applicable.
+Action Details Suggested frequency Review updates to regulations Collect most recent copies of regulations as applicable.
 Perform a gap analysis against the deployed configuration.
-Annually
+Annual

-3.1.12 Update as-build documentation
+3.1.13 Update as-build documentation